Magma: Ultramafic magmas

 Ultramafic magmas, such as picritic basalt, komatiite, and highly magnesian magmas that form boninite, take the composition and temperatures to the extreme.
 All have a silica content under 45%.
 Komatiites contain over 18% magnesium oxide, and are thought to have erupted at temperatures of 1600 °C. At this temperature there is practically no polymerization of the mineral compounds, creating a highly mobile liquid.
 Viscosities of komatiite magmas are thought to have been as low as 100 to 1000 cP (0.1 to 1 Pa⋅s), similar to that of light motor oil.
 Most ultramafic lavas are no younger than the Proterozoic, with a few ultramafic magmas known from the Phanerozoic in Central America that are attributed to a hot mantle plume.
 No modern komatiite lavas are known, as the Earth's mantle has cooled too much to produce highly magnesian magmas.

 Alkaline magmas

 Some silicic magmas have an elevated content of alkali metal oxides (sodium and potassium), particularly in regions of continental rifting, areas overlying deeply subducted plates, or at intraplate hotspots.
 Their silica content can range from ultramafic (nephelinites, basanites and tephrites) to felsic (trachytes).
 They are more likely to be generated at greater depths in the mantle than subalkaline magmas.
 Olivine nephelinite magmas are both ultramafic and highly alkaline, and are thought to have come from much deeper in the mantle of the Earth than other magmas.

-Nonsilicic magmas
+Non-silicate magmas

 Some lavas of unusual composition have erupted onto the surface of the Earth.
 These include: